 Bloody hell!
 Spike had one thing to do, one date in history that Buffy had asked him, over and over again, to make sure he got to — and he'd gone and bloody missed it!
 Some great friend he was!

 "Yeah, well, if he does show up, again, just tell him Buffy's still alive after 2001," said Spike.
 "Cause Willow brought her back.
-Just… if he ever comes back here."
+History and such.
+You know, just… if he ever comes back here."

 Which Spike knew he wouldn't.
 Good for you, Spike.
 You bloody wanker.